-Timber Pest Inspections Perth WA
+Timber Pest and Termite Inspections Perth, WA

 When buying a home, it is essential to have a professional timber pest inspection carried out.
-See more about Thermal Imaging.

 When you consider that the purchase of a home is usually the single biggest investment a person makes in a lifetime, the protection of that investment is of considerable importance.
 Everyone has heard horror stories of houses falling down from damage caused by timber pests.
 In fact, termites cause millions of dollars’ worth of damage each year to properties in Australia.
 Buying a home that is infested with termites or timber pests will cost a lot of money to rectify and will make the cost of a pest inspection seem insignificant.
-See here for pre-purchase order form.
+See below for pre-purchase order form.

 To safeguard consumers, Australian Standards have compiled AS4349.3, which is the only recognised standard for pre-purchase inspections.